mmlab-aueb/did-self/README.md

 ```

 Each DID is associated with a DID document and a
 list of proofs known as the `proof chain`.

 The DID document is a JSON-encoded file that must include at least
 the `id` and the `controller` fields (as defined by [W3C's DID specification](https://www.w3.org/TR/did-core/)).
-For the controller field we are using the [did:key method](https://w3c-ccg.github.io/did-method-key/).
+The controller is an Ed25519 public key and we are using the [did:key method](https://w3c-ccg.github.io/did-method-key/)
+for representing them.
+Although the `id` and the `controller` fields are mandatory, they can use
+the same Ed25519 public key.
+Additionally, when an `authentication` verification method is included in the
+DID document, it is used for authenticating the DID `subject`.

 Every time a DID document is created or updated a proof is calculated
 and it is stored in the `proof chain`.